Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Wormholes are spatial anomalies that connect distant areas of space.

 Two Systems containing wormholes of the same type are considered adjacent for all purposes.
-Important: the [Deep Space Cannon](#user-content-DeepSpaceCannon-unitAbility) ability may *not* fire through a Wormhole.

 #### Wormhole tokens
 Wormhole Tokens have different Wormholes printed on each side of the token.
 At the end of an action in which at least one ship moved through such Wormhole from the System containing the Wormhole to another System (and only in this direction), the token is flipped, changing the type of the Wormhole.

 #### Definitions
-***Stable Wormholes*** <a name="StableWormholes"></a> are Wormholes that are directly printed on a tile.
+***Stable Wormholes*** <a name="StableWormholes"></a> are Wormholes that are directly printed on tiles.

 ***Unstable Wormholes*** <a name="UnstableWormholes"></a> are all the Wormholes that are *not* printed on a tile.
 (Wormhole Tokens, Wormholes from [Domain Counters](#user-content-DomainCounters)...)